 - 1. Getting started: Choose "Analysis" / "Calculate functional load..." from the top menu bar. - 2.
 Sound selection: First, decide whether you want to calculate the average functional load of a single segment (i.e., its functional load averaged across all possible pairwise comparisons), or the more standard functional load of a pair of sounds, defined over segments or features.
-To calculate the average functional load of a single sound, choose "Add one segment"; to calculate the pairwise functional load of two segments, choose "Add pair of segments"; to calculate the pairwise functional load of features."
+To calculate the average functional load of a single sound, choose "Add one segment"; to calculate the pairwise functional load of two segments, choose "Add pair of segments"; to calculate the pairwise functional load based on features, choose "Add pair of features."